 Physical review of property information

-South Wairarapa District Council will be undertaking a physical review of property information to build on the data provided to us by Quotable Value (QV) in relation to Separately Used or Inhabited Part (SUIPs).
+South Wairarapa District Council is be undertaking a physical review of property information to build on the data provided to us by Quotable Value (QV) in relation to Separately Used or Inhabited Part (SUIPs).
 This information is a critical tool that Councils use to set rates.

 We are doing this because

-- As part of the changes to our rating policies that took effect in the 2024-25 year, some people in our community have informed us that there are inconsistencies in the property information we hold.
+• As part of the changes to our rating policies that took effect in the 2024-25 year, some people in our community have informed us that there are inconsistencies in the property information we hold.

-- We’ve taken this feedback on board and are working to identify inconsistencies in our data and assess whether the data fits its intended purpose and reflects whether there are additional SUIPs, or not, on a property.
+• We’ve taken this feedback on board and are working to identify inconsistencies in our data and assess whether the data fits its intended purpose and reflects whether there are additional SUIPs, or not, on a property.

-- We are taking the opportunity to confirm that we are holding the most recent information on properties in our district to ensure accuracy and fairness for all in terms of the services provided in our communities.
+• We are taking the opportunity to confirm that we are holding the most recent information on properties in our district to ensure accuracy and fairness for all in terms of the services provided in our communities.

-- Inspections will commence from the end of September for approximately 4500 urban properties across South Wairarapa.
+• Inspections will commence from the end of September for approximately 4500 urban properties across South Wairarapa.

-- Data collectors will carry photo ID, wear fluorescent coloured vests, be travelling on foot or via a SWDC branded vehicle and be easily identifiable as SWDC staff members.
+• Data collectors will carry photo ID, wear fluorescent coloured vests, be travelling on foot or via a SWDC branded vehicle and be easily identifiable as SWDC staff members.
 Please say hello if you see them.

-- No photos of people will be taken.
+• No photos of people will be taken.
 Photos will only be taken of a building or structure that has not previously been reflected in our records.
 The reviewers do not hold any personal information about property occupants.

-- We expect that for many properties, we can inspect from the street to check the information is accurate.
+• We expect that for many properties, we can inspect from the street to check the information is accurate.
 If we need to check your backyard if not viewable from the street, we will knock on your door for permission.
 Under no circumstances will we enter the indoors of any property.

-- If you do not approve of us entering your property, or it’s identified that improvements have been made to your property that are not previously reflected in our records, we will require some additional information from you in the form of a statutory declaration which will be posted to your address following the initial inspection.
+• If you do not approve of us entering your property, or it’s identified that improvements have been made to your property that are not previously reflected in our records, we will require some additional information from you in the form of a statutory declaration which will be posted to your address following the initial inspection.

-- We are doing this with guidance from QV about the process, however staffing this internally to minimise costs.
+• We are doing this with guidance from QV about the process, however staffing this internally to minimise costs.

 Contact us